 As you can see, the options above are all quite similar.
 The correct answer is b, but the variations demonstrate common mistakes that students make when placing in-text citations in their writing.

-Mondays Made Easy’s In-Text Citations Worksheets include a set of 5 multiple-choice questions.
+These in-text citations worksheets include a set of 5 multiple-choice questions.
 These questions quiz students on where to place an in-text citation in a paragraph, what information should be included in an in-text citation, and other important concepts.
 This resource also includes a Tic-Tac-Toe worksheet to gamify in-text citations practice.
 Through student choice, students will complete a number of worksheets that have them practice integrating internal and parenthetical in-text citations.

 Learning Strategies for Teaching In-Text Citations

-To preview this resource, click here.
+To preview this unit, click here.